Home / Tummy Tuck

 How much downtime after tummy tuck surgery is needed?
 Though safe, tummy tucks are still surgical procedures, so patients should plan on a recovery time and downtime of about two weeks after a tummy tuck, with additional time for full healing.
 During this period, patients should avoid any strenuous labor and have someone to help them during their daily routine.

-Patients should adhere to the aftercare instructions given by their surgeon to promote proper healing.
-Additionally, your surgeon will furnish you with guidelines on how to attend to your dressing and drains.
+Patients should adhere to the aftercare instructions given by Dr. Salemy to promote proper healing.
+Additionally, you’ll receive guidelines on how to attend to your dressing and drains.

 Throughout the recovery phase, you may experience some level of discomfort, swelling, and bruising in your midsection.
-To mitigate these symptoms, your surgeon may recommend pain medication.
+To mitigate these symptoms, Dr. Salemy may recommend pain medication.

 Patients should also have a healthy diet plan in place, in order to ensure that the results of their procedure are long-lasting.